Plutomaster28/themotherfuckinggutpuncher/README.md

 **Aggressive Malware Removal Tool**

 GutPuncher is a powerful, no-nonsense malware removal tool specifically designed to hunt down and eliminate the Comet AI Browser and associated computer worms.
+B## 🍎 macOS Version

+GutPuncher is also available for macOS!
+See [README_MACOS.md](README_MACOS.md) for details.

+**GitHub Actions automatically builds both versions:**
+- Windows (UCRT64 static executable)
+- macOS (Universal binary - Intel + Apple Silicon)

+Download pre-built binaries from the [Releases](https://github.com/Plutomaster28/themotherfuckinggutpuncher/releases) page!

+## 📄 License

+This is free and unencumbered software released into the public domain.

+## 🤝 Contributing

+Found a new Comet AI variant?
+Submit the process names, file paths, or registry keys!

+## 🔄 Automated Builds

+Every push to `main` triggers automated builds via GitHub Actions:
+- ✅ Windows x64 (UCRT64 static)
+- ✅ macOS Universal (Intel + Apple Silicon)
+- ✅ Automatic releases with both binaries

+---

-Built in C and compiled as a static executable, it works on any Windows machine without dependencies.
+**Remember**: After running GutPuncher, restart your computer to complete the cleanup process.nd compiled as a static executable, it works on any Windows machine without dependencies.

 ## Features